ufs-community/land-DA_workflow/README.md

 > cd landDA_workflow
   then follow instructions in README.

-3. Put vector in this directory.
+3. Put vector restart in this directory.

 filename example:ufs_land_restart.2015-09-02_18-00-00.nc

 4. Set start and end dates in analdates.sh

-5. Set directories at top of submit_cycle.sh
+5. Set directories and DA options at top of submit_cycle.sh

 To run:
 >submit_cycle.sh